ErikRasanen/Algorithms--3-/activity2/README.md

     }
 ```

+This is example of insertion sort, it sorts from small-->large by comparing all previous cases

 ## Task 3

 - Discuss the complexity analysis of insertion sort.
 Refer to the link below:
   https://www.softwaretestinghelp.com/insertion-sort/

+insertion sort is O(n^2), but will perform better on average than bubble or selection sort.

 ## Links